MrParalloid/pomme-notes/README.md

 If you enjoy the original Obsidian experience but want it to feel more like a native app—with softer contrast and tactile depth—this theme is for you.

 ## Features
-**Liquid Glass UI**
-Flat overlays replaced with translucent, frosted elements that blur the content behind them, adding depth without clutter.
+- **Liquid Glass UI** – Flat overlays replaced with translucent, frosted elements that blur the content behind them, adding depth without clutter.
-- Glassy Modals & Prompts: Quick Switcher and Settings modals float with a native look & feel.
+- Quick Switcher and Settings modals float with a native look & feel.
 All the input prompts feel at home.
-- Floating Status Bar: The status bar is transformed into a centered, floating glass capsule.
+- The status bar is transformed into a centered, floating glass capsule.
-- Active Tabs: Subtle glass highlights and shadows distinguish your active workspace.
+- Subtle glass highlights and shadows distinguish your active workspace.

-**Visual Comfort**
-Engineered for long-term readability by avoiding harsh extremes.
+- Engineered for long-term readability by avoiding harsh extremes.
 - Softened Contrast: Avoids pure white (#ffffff) backgrounds and pure black text.
 Dark mode uses a deep grey (#191919) with soft silver text (#cccccc) to reduce eye strain.
 - Harmonized Accents: Blockquotes, highlights, and checkboxes automatically calculate their colors based on your primary accent hue.

-**Organic Motion**
+- Smooth Fade-ins for Embedded content (PDFs, images, Canvas minimaps) fades in gently upon loading.

 The interface feels alive with subtle, non-intrusive animations.
-- Smooth Fade-ins: Embedded content (PDFs, images, Canvas minimaps) fades in gently upon loading.
-- Menu Dynamics: Context menus scale and slide in, mimicking native OS behavior.
-- Pulse Effects: Subtle flashing animations for specific interaction states.

 **Mobile Optimized**
 Extensive work has been done to ensure the theme feels native on iOS and iPadOS.